kadena-io/pact/docs/pact-reference.rst

 References
 ~~~~~~~~~~

-References are two atoms joined by a dot ``.`` that directly resolve to
+References are multiple atoms joined by a dot ``.`` that directly
-definitions found in other modules.
+resolve to definitions found in other modules.

 ::